 - 19.5.1 In addition to the Corporate Plan, Budget Strategy & MTFS which underpin the spending plans, they are also driven by various factors, some of which are listed below:

+- Council Plan priorities;

 - Asset condition survey;

 - Increased capacity required from capacity assessment;

 - Change in asset requirements, e.g. technological, environmental standards:

+- Retrofit and climate change improvements;

-- External funding requirements;
+- External funding requirements; and

-- Member-led e.g. manifesto pledges; and/or

 - Government legislation.